 Stephen was one of us in Schwendi.
 Alan Wallace was another.
 Both had intensely scholastic minds, but they couldn’t have been more different.
 While Alan’s Buddhism is entirely traditional, right down to the practice of guru-devotion, Stephen’s approach is evidence-based and skeptical.
 His book Buddhism without Beliefs is one of the most influential books about Buddhism of our times—clear, simple and existential.
 Alan also takes pains to integrate faith-based Buddhism with modern scientific values, though his books are more intellectual.

 Year by year, the religious approach seems increasingly cumbersome to me—especially since mindfulness based stress reduction (MBSR) and other clinical adaptations of Buddhism have done such a marvelous job of delivering the practical tool of mindfulness.
 Nevertheless, the Buddha is a powerful metaphor for the mindful life, and I continue to explore his life and times with great fascination.
 When you take a historical, scientific approach, the Buddha turns out to be surprisingly three-dimensional, quirky and human—quite different from the mythical ‘Perfect One.’”

 I've spent my adult life studying, practicing and teaching Buddhism.
 The philosophy can get a little complicated at time, but the practice is straightforward.
 The difficulty all people face is how to integrate it into their daily lives.
 I’ve found that nothing stimulates regular practice mindfulness more than stories of other meditators, and the Buddhist literature is filled with archetypal stories that anyone today can relate to.

-I teach a 30-minute mindfulness class three times a week—rain or shine—and will begin a ten-week course in early 2022 entitled:
+I teach a 30-minute mindfulness class three times a week—rain or shine—and will soon teach a course entitled: